-Legal challenges typically fall into two main categories: (1) Authority to Enact, Implement and Fund Program; and (2) Legality of of the fee methodology, will prove to be very worthwhile.
+Legal challenges typically fall into two main categories: (1) Authority to Enact, Implement and Fund Program; and (2) Legality of Financing Mechanism and Methodology.

+environmental benefits, along with the equities of the fee methodology, will prove to be very worthwhile.